RasyiidWho/crypto-faucet./README.md

 # Crypto Faucet
-Incognito Faucet - A fullstack Go + ReactJS + Nginx  App deployed with Docker
+Incognito Faucet - A fullstack Go + ReactJS App deployed with Docker using Nginx as a reverse proxy.

 ## What did I do ?
 - Built a simple Golang + ReactJS web application running on docker compose.
 The application uses the Gin framework and stores documents in MySQL.